Tharmeem1999/Mushroom_Classification_Project/README.md

 5. **Model Evaluation**: Evaluated both models using accuracy, confusion matrix, and classification report.
 6. **Model Interpretation**:
    - For Model A: Visualized the Decision Tree to understand key splits.
-   - For Model B: Analyzed classification metrics to confirm performance.

 ## Python Packages Used